kayaihsan/Economic-Factors-and-Their-Impact-on-Personal-Consumption-Expenditure/README.md

    - Perform seasonal decomposition to detect periodic patterns.
    - Assess the economic impact of  inflation on employment, and consumption trends.
 4. **Machine Learning Models (if applicable):**
-   - Train predictive models to forecast personal consumption expenditure based on economic indicators and historical wartime events.
+   - Train predictive models to forecast personal consumption expenditure based on economic indicators.

 ## 📚 Hypothesis